Murdo MacLeod: Return to Dumbarton, Partick Thistle, and end of playing career

+International career

+MacLeod had to wait until late in his career before becoming a Scotland regular.
+Between 1978 and 1979, he made four appearances for the Scotland Under 21 team, with two goals coming in a friendly against the USA and a European Under 21 Championship win against Norway.
+MacLeod's contributions helped ensure that Scotland topped their qualification group for the 1980 UEFA European Under-21 Championship, being undefeated in their games against Norway, Belgium and Portugal.
+MacLeod did not feature in Scotland's subsequent 2-1 aggregate quarter final defeat to England.
+He made his debut appearance for the full national team as a substitute against England in the 1985 Rous Cup.
+He made his first starting appearance for Scotland in October 1986, aged 28.

+MacLeod went on to win a total of 20 full international caps for Scotland, playing in the 1990 FIFA World Cup tournament where Scotland were drawn against Costa Rica, Sweden and Brazil.
+During the final group-stage match against Brazil, a free kick from Brazilian midfielder Branco was blocked by MacLeod in the defensive wall, leaving him momentarily unconscious.
+With MacLeod lying prone in the middle of the pitch and showing obvious symptoms of concussion, referee Helmut Kohl allowed the match to continue, however recognising that MacLeod was in distress, Brazillian player Dunga purposely kicked the ball out of play to allow a pause in the match for MacLeod to receive treatment.
+After regaining consciousness, he played on for several minutes before being substituted in the 39th minute of the game.

+When MacLeod returned to Borussia Dortmund three weeks after the event, the club's medical team were concerned that he was still suffering from headaches and showing the effects of post-concussion syndrome, and arranged for him to undergo a brain scan.
+Although no brain injury was identified, the club ordered him to rest for a further two weeks and monitored him before allowing him to return to training.

 Coaching career

 After a successful playing career, he returned to Dumbarton as player-coach.
 He guided the club to promotion from the Second Division with a last day win over Stirling Albion in 1995.
 In the summer of 1995, MacLeod left the Sons to manage Premier Division club Partick Thistle.
 MacLeod's tenure at Firhill was unsuccessful, as the club were relegated at the end of the 1995–96 season.
 He re-joined Celtic as assistant coach under Wim Jansen, where he helped the club win a league and Scottish League Cup double in 1997–98, their only season in charge.

 Media work

 MacLeod has written for the Daily Record and commentated on football for BBC Scotland and BBC Radio Scotland.
 MacLeod has also worked as a Scottish football analyst on Newstalk radio in Ireland.
 In 2012, he starred on the CBeebies show "My Story" with his grandsons, Murdo Jr. and Ross.